alex42p/ECE461_Team17_Phase2/README.md

 3. Joey D'Alessandro (joeyd514)

 ## TODO:
-  - All clone the repo
   - Fix the code so it doesn't suck booty (take previous implementation and improve the design a bit)
+    - fix the rest of the metrics and make sure output actually functions
   - Implement Phase 2 AWS stuff
-  - Get money?
-  - Add MyPy checks back in AFTER code is properly cleaned
+  - Add MyPy checks back to CI/CD AFTER code is properly cleaned

 ## Accomplishments
   - Restructured the repo including: